php-portugal/meetups/README.md

 We are a community around PHP and Web Technologies, from Lisbon - Portugal.

-We are always on the lookout for speakers, companies that want to host an event or companies that want to contribute and sponsor an event.
+We are always on the lookout for speakers, companies that want to host an meetup or companies that want to contribute and sponsor an meetup.
 Don't be a stranger, get in touch: **<enunomaduro@gmail.com>**.